Stable approximation schemes for optimal filters: State space models and optimal filters

 which obviously implies $\pi_t = \Phi_t(\pi_{t-1})$.
-If we additionally define the composition of PU operators
+If we additionally denote the composition of PU operators as

-then we can compactly represent the evolution of the filter over $k$ consecutive steps as $\pi_t = \Phi_{t|k}(\pi_{k})$.
+then we can compactly represent the evolution of the filter over $t-k$ consecutive steps, namely $\pi_t = \Phi_{t|k}(\pi_{k})$.
 Note that the map $\Phi_t$ depends on the Markov kernel $\kappa_t$ and the likelihood $g_t$ alone (and not on the prior measure $\pi_0$).